 Welcome to my website.
 I am a historian of religion interested in medieval Christianity and in the practice of interdisciplinary history, informed mainly by historical anthropology and the digital humanities.
 My special focus is religious nonconformism and its repression in medieval Europe, Catharism, inquisitional records from Italy and Languedoc (ca 1270-1330), and the transmission of innovations as the central mechanism of religious change at all scales.

 I earned a Ph.D. in the study of religions from Masaryk University in Brno, Czech Republic in 2008.
 Since then, I have taught at this university’s Department for the Study of Religions.
-I am currently general secretary of the Czech Association for the Study of Religions and executive editor of Religio: Revue pro religionistiku, an international journal for the study of religions published by this association.
+I am currently general secretary of the Czech Association for the Study of Religions and managing editor of Religio: Revue pro religionistiku, an international journal for the study of religions published by this association.